maniacx/Bluetooth-Battery-Meter/index.md

 > * For Quick settings percentage displayed in text (when enabled), might observe battery level stuck at a percentage example 100% for a while and later suddenly drop down to 80%, if designed for increment of 20%.

 <br>
+# Disclaimer
+**This project is an independent effort and is not affiliated with, endorsed by, or sponsored by Apple, Sony, Samsung, Nothing/CMF, Bose, Redmi, Xiaomi or Sennheiser.
+All product and company names are trademarks™ or registered® trademarks of their respective holders and are used for identification purposes only.**

 # Features: